 Routine laboratory studies

 The following studies are recommended in all patients with a new presumptive delirium diagnosis.
-Depending on the underlying etiology, the results may be normal.

 - Complete blood count

 - Urinalysis: abnormalities related to UTI (e.g., pyuria, bacteriuria) or renal failure (e.g., urinary casts)